Goose Tracks Quilts

 Step 1 - Select Shirts - Shirts should be clean and in good condition.
 Avoid stained shirts.

 Step 2 - Fusible Interfacing - Each shirt must be backed with non-woven fusible interfacing to prevent it from stretching.
 Buy enough fusible interfacing to make a 17" square for each t-shirt.
 Select good quality, light weigh interfacing.
 Fusible interfacing needs to be non-woven, glued only on one side.
-Bosal 312 or Pellon 906F interfacing work well.
-They don't add weight or make the quilt stiff.
-(In response to many inquiries about interfacing, I now offer the interfacing that I use - Bosal 312 fusible interfacing for sale here: http://www.goosetracks.com/Interfacing.html )
+Bosal 312 works well.
+It doesn't add weight or make the quilt stiff.
+(In response to many inquiries about interfacing, I now offer Bosal 312 fusible interfacing for sale here: http://www.goosetracks.com/Interfacing.html )

 Step 4 - Cutting Shirts - Separate the front of the shirt from the back.
 Make sure the shirt is smooth, iron if necessary.
 You want your shirt side to be larger than 15 inches square - ideally larger than 17 inches to fit the interfacing.
 After you apply the interfacing you will cut the shirt square to the desired size.